TakSec/chatgpt-prompts-bug-bounty/README.md

 > Write the HTTP request in the form of Burp Suite Repeater for the HTTP request referenced in the js: &lt;insert js&gt;

+### JWT decode, explain, and hack

+> For the JWT - Decode the base64, Explain it, and Modify the JWT to generate 3 different versions to test for various vulnerabilities: &lt;insert encoded JWT&gt;

+### Potential vulnerabilities in HTTP request

+> Analyze this HTTP Request and suggest specific ways to test it for vulnerabilities including a PoC: &lt;insert HTTP Request from Burp&gt;

+### Analyze HTTP response headers for things to test

+> Analyze the HTTP Response for indications of vulnerabilities and suggest specific ways to test for them including PoCs when it makes sense: &lt;insert HTTP Response from Burp&gt;

 ---

 Medium articles for more ChatGPT Prompts: